repeatingbeats/nodebox-example/README.md

     $ cd /var/www/nodebox-example
     $ sudo supervisor -p app.js -w app.js

 Sudo is required so Node can listen on port 80.
 Do this in the saftey of your own VM!
-There's a reason this is called the development Nodebox.
+There's a reason this is called the development NodeBox.
 (For extra caveats, note that even the production-ish box is caveated with an 'ish')

 On the host machine:
     $ curl http://localhost:8000